• Skip to primary navigation

 Instructions

-Add cucumber, celery, red bell pepper, onion, garlic, and tomatoes to food processor (or chop to desired consistency if not using food processor).
-Add vegetables to a large large bowl.
-Add remaining ingredients and set in refrigerator to chill and let the flavors combine.
+Add cucumber, celery, red bell pepper, onion, tomatoes, and garlic to food processor or blender and pulse to roughly combine.
+Add remaining ingredients and continue to process until well combined and soup has your desired consistency.
+Set in refrigerator to chill and let the flavors combine.

 Taste soup and adjust seasonings to taste.